Powerlearnproject/se-day1-assignment-pablo9ja/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-  - Tell me about the history of domestic cats
+  - Tell me about the history of domestic cats.

-  - Tell me about cats
+  - Tell me about cats.

   - the AI might give a general answer.